Connect with others who understand.

 Powered By

-Living with multiple sclerosis (MS) can be a challenging journey, but advancements in medicine are making it easier to manage the condition.
+Living with multiple sclerosis (MS) can present challenges, but treatment advancements are making it easier to manage the condition.
 Your MS treatment plan may include intravenous (IV) disease-modifying therapies (DMTs).
-Unlike prescription drugs that you’d inject or take by mouth at home, you’ll typically need to go to an infusion center to get infused DMT medications.
+Unlike prescription drugs that you’d inject or take by mouth at home, you’ll typically need to go to an infusion center to get infused DMTs.
 Finding the right place to get an infusion is a common topic of discussion on MyMSTeam.

 “They closed the infusion center I’ve been going to,” one member wrote.
 Another said, “My first two infusions were at a hospital in San Francisco.
 I don’t want to go there again, so I’m waiting on authorization for a different one.”

-Your neurology specialist or MS center should be your first point of contact when you’re looking for a place to receive your first infusion, or if you need to switch infusion centers.
-Explain your preferences to the prescribing physician, including your ideal location, hours of operation, and other features.
+Your neurology specialist or MS center should be your first point of contact when you’re looking for a place to receive your first infusion — or if you need to switch infusion centers.
+Explain your preferences to the prescribing doctor.
+These may include your ideal location, hours of operation, and other features.

-They can share the pros and cons of different locations, explain what others have said about their experiences at those centers, and suggest ways to feel more comfortable about getting an infusion.
+Your doctor can share the pros and cons of different locations and share what others have said about their experiences at those centers.
+They might also suggest ways to feel more comfortable about getting an infusion.

-The U.S. Food and Drug Administration (FDA) has approved five DMTs for treating MS via intravenous infusion, each of which is administered on a different timeline.
-This means the frequency with which you’ll be visiting the infusion center will depend on the specific drug your neurologist prescribes.
+The U.S. Food and Drug Administration (FDA) has approved several DMTs for treating MS via intravenous infusion, each of which is administered on a different timeline.
+This means the frequency of your infusion center visits will depend on the specific drug your neurologist prescribes.

 Alemtuzumab